Film and Media - BA/BA (Hons)

-- See your work on the big screen: a selection of students’ films are screened annually at an end-of-year show at an Edinburgh cinema.
+- See your work on the 'big screen': a selection of students’ films are screened annually at an end-of-year show.

-- You’ll learn in our specialist on-campus facilities including digital editing suites
+- Great facilities for learning and teaching: You’ll learn in our specialist on-campus facilities including digital editing suites

-- Students have access to the University's Business Innovation Zone and many of our students have gone on to create their own production companies.
+- Hone your entrepreneurial skills: Students have access to the University's Business Innovation Zone and many of our students have gone on to create their own production companies.

 On this course you will:

-- Study film as an artistic and commercial enterprise, as well as various media institutions and the debates surrounding them.
-You will engage in deep critical thinking about culture, media and society as a whole.
+- study film as an artistic and commercial enterprise, as well as various media institutions and the debates surrounding them.
+You will engage in deep critical thinking about culture, media and society as a whole; and

 - Develop real-world technical skills in film and media production, teamwork, academic research, project management and a variety of forms of communication.